pretix/pretix/doc/api/resources/subevents.rst

 .. http:patch:: /api/v1/organizers/(organizer)/events/(event)/subevents/(id)/

    Updates a sub-event, identified by its ID.
+You can also use ``PUT`` instead of ``PATCH``.
+With ``PUT``, you have to provide all fields of the resource, other fields will be reset to default.
+With ``PATCH``, you only need to provide the fields that you want to change.

    Permission required: "Can change event settings"